lit/lit.dev/packages/lit-dev-content/site/docs/frameworks/react.md

 Both properties and events are added in `componentDidMount()` and `componentDidUpdate()` callbacks, because the element must have already been instantiated by React in order to access it.

 For events, `createComponent()` accepts a mapping of React event prop names to events fired by the custom element.
-For example passing `{onFoo: 'foo'}` means a function passed via a prop named `onFoo` will be called when the custom element fires the `foo` event with the event as an argument.
+For example passing `{onfoo: 'foo'}` means a function passed via a prop named `onfoo` will be called when the custom element fires the `foo` event with the event as an argument.

 ## useController